lucasnsp/CryptoTracker/README.md

 ## Architecture

-The UpYou app follows the MVVM (Model-View-ViewModel) architecture pattern to separate concerns and maintain a clean and organized codebase:
+The CryptoTracker app follows the MVVM (Model-View-ViewModel) architecture pattern to separate concerns and maintain a clean and organized codebase:

 - **Model**: Represents the data of the app to decode after to display in the view and comunicate with the viewModel.